![]() |

 The current IETF recommendation is to use AAAA (Quad A) RR for forward mapping and PTR RRs for reverse mapping when defining IPv6 networks.
 The IPv6 AAAA RR is defined in RFC 3596.
-RFC 3363 changed the status of the A6 RR (defined in RFC 2874 from a PROPOSED STANDARD to EXPERIMENTAL due primarily to performance and operational concerns.
-Tech Info - IPv6.
-IPv6 Reverse Mapping is defined in Chapter 4.
+RFC 6563 plunged the dagger into the heart of the short-lived and ill-fated A6 RR by moving it to historical status.
+(Tech Stuff - IPv6 Protocol.)
+IPv6 Reverse Mapping is defined in Chapter 3.
+IPv6 Address Calculator and reverse map generator.

 If multiple addresses are defined with the same name then BIND will respond to queries with a list of the addresses but the order may change on sucessive queries depending on the value of the rrset-order statement in BIND's named.conf file.
 The default order is cyclic or round-robin.
 The same IP may be defined with different names.
 IP addresses do not have to be in the same subnet or use the same global routing prefix.
 The order in which AAAA RRs are defined is not significant but it may be easier to define them in either an ascending or descending order of IP address since this can prevent unintentional duplicate definitions.
 Since the ipv6 field is an address not a name there is no terminating dot.
 The following zone file fragment illustrates various uses of the AAAA RR.